SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   add in those two route tables only.
 - You need to add from the other side also not just one side.
 This is nothing but routes in VPC.
 - Go through the "Terraform-aws-vpc-module" how we developed vpc and resources inside it.
-- What is tagging strategy and why we use it ?
+- We have a Tagging strategy because we have more resources, so we use better tagging strategy.
 - We have Common_tags and Resource_tags ? what is the difference between them ?
 - We used "merg" function in tagging strategy to merge Common_tags and Resource_tags.
 - You can also create s3 bucket for vpc module.

 ### Session-31
 - Go through the code of "Terraform-aws-vpc-module" in VS.
-- While developing VPC module, we come across peering section, is really Peering connection is required ?
+- While developing VPC module, we come across Peering section, is really Peering connection is required ?
-  Peering may not require for everyone, when this peering is useful ?
+  Peering may not require for everyone, when this Peering is useful ?
-- Bydefault peering connection between two VPC's is not possible.
+- Bydefault Peering connection between two VPC's is not possible.
 - If we want to connect with the resources which are in another VPC, then you require peering.
-- So how do we connect to other VPC which is in another company ?
-We install VPN in default VPC and then connect.
+- How to connect to other VPC which is in another company ?
+Install VPN in Default_VPC & Connect.
-- So users can decide if peering is required or not ? if required they have to give VPC peering_id, if they are not giving, we should consider default VPC.
-- For example consider Requestor is "Roboshop" and Acceptor is "User" provided VPC or Default VPC.
+- Example consider Requestor is "Roboshop" and Acceptor is "User" provided VPC or Default VPC.
-- In VPC peering, when you are adding routes in VPC, if acceptor vpc is not in our control what you will do ? we should inform them to add the acceptor route in their terraform code.
+- In VPC peering, when you are adding routes in VPC, if acceptor vpc is not in our control what you will do ?
+We should inform them to add the acceptor route in their terraform code.
-- Why does the big companies depends on multiple companies to deal different modules & why ?
+- Big companies depends on multiple companies to deal different modules.
 - So users can decide if peering is required or not ? if required they have to give VPC peering_id, if they are not giving, we should consider default_VPC.
 Go through the peering.tf file
-- Overall developing your vpc module is completed and you push it to the internet (Github), then how to refer this ?
-- By using a command "source = "git"::<https_URL>ref=main"
+- Overall developing your vpc module is completed and you pushed it to the internet (Github), then how to refer this ? "source = "git"::<https_URL>ref=main"
-- So when you do "terraform init" the module will be downloaded in the testing code and it will create a folder called "module" automatically.
+- So when you do "terraform init" the module will be downloaded in where we are testing the code and it will automatically create a folder called "module"
-- Till now we used allow-all method while creating SG, but now we use strict rules.
+- Till now we used "Allow-all" method while creating SG, but now we use strict rules.
 - How to use Security Groups effectively according to the roboshop documentation ?
-- We install vpn in default_VPC to connect Private instances which are Present in Roboshop_VPC.
+- We install vpn in Default_VPC to connect Private instances which are Present in Roboshop_VPC.
 - We can create a folder (Example) and keep all the testing code in it, so that it will be easy for everyone to use the module.
 - We keep all our resources in 1a zone.
-- In vpc module developing, we need to push outputs then only users can get the information.
+- In vpc module developing, we need to publish outputs then only users can get the information.
-- We have a database subnet groups, because databases have different behaviour, nothing but just adding database subnet ids.
+- We have a Database subnet groups, because Databases have different behaviour, nothing but just adding database subnet ids.
-- We also have Open-source modules for vpc also if you search in google, you can use that also, instead of developing vpc module, but for practice you need to know.
+- We also have Open-source modules for vpc also, if you search in google you can use that also, instead of developing vpc module, but for practice you need to know.

 ### Session-32
-- Till now we used allow-all method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop-documentation only.
+- Till now we used "Allow-all" method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop-Documentation only.
-- We have developed our own customized modules for creating VPC right ?
-In this session also we are going to develop SG module, so refer "Roboshop-aws-SGmodule" in VS and also create all security groups for all the components according to the Roboshop-documentation.
+- We have developed our own customized module for creating VPC right ?
+In this session also we are going to develop our own customized SG module, so refer "Roboshop-aws-SGmodule" in VS
+- We have created Security groups and Security group rules for all the components according to the Roboshop Documentation, so go through the code in "02-sg" in "Roboshop-terraform" folder.
-- Why we created different folders for every resources in "Roboshop-terraform"
+- Why we created different folders for every resources in "Roboshop-terraform" ?
+Refresh time
 - Since they are in separate folders, consider they are like different projects.
-- Go through the folders 01-vpc, 02-sg, 03-vpn, 04-ec2 code in VS.
+- Go through the folders 01-vpc, 02-sg, 03-vpn, 04-ec2 code in "Roboshop-terraform" folder in VS.
-- What is the main input required to create SG ?
+- What is the main input required to create a SG ?
 VPC_ID
-- For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc. So how do get the information of resource which is in another team or another project ?
+- For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc.
+  How do you get the information of resource which is in another team or another project ?
 SSM Parameter
-- What is SSM Parameter store in "AWS systems manager" terraform ? its like a configuration storage.
+- What is SSM Parameter store in "AWS systems manager" ?
+Its like a configuration storage.
 - What does Configuration storage (or) Central storage do ?
 - What is the Naming convention while storing the Configuration (or) Key-Value pair in SSM ?
 - Generally Naming format will be in the linux structure like "/roboshop/dev/vpc_id"